katlehormakhoba/Nodejs-Send-Email-With-Template/readme.md

 5. to run the project `npm start`

 6. using postman navigate to this default url of `http://localhost:3000/api/v1/email` to start testing
 7. create a body with fields name and email address of person requesting email.
-NB: POST REQEUST
+NB: POST REQUEST
 8. check email inbox
 ```